John Kreese: Season 4

 Following the attack on the LaRusso residence, several Cobra Kai students quit, leading to Kreese taking in new recruits in anticipation of the tournament.
-In the meantime, Silver initially refuses to help Kreese, as he is now living a new life and voices regret for his actions against Daniel in 1985.
-Silver eventually changes his mind and agrees to rejoin Cobra Kai, but tells Kreese that they must focus on the tournament and not repeat their prior mistakes.
-Despite their renewed alliance, Kreese starts suspecting Silver is trying to undermine him with conflicting priorities and lessons, and is particularly angered when Silver implies to their students during a lesson that Kreese has a weakness.
+Meanwhile, Silver initially refuses to help Kreese, as he is now living a new life and voices regret for his actions against Daniel in 1985.
+Silver eventually changes his mind and agrees to rejoin Cobra Kai, but tells Kreese they must focus on the tournament and not repeat their prior mistakes.
+Despite their renewed alliance, Kreese starts suspecting Silver is undermining him with conflicting priorities and lessons, and is particularly angered when Silver implies to their students during a lesson that Kreese has a weakness.
 Kreese reprimands Silver, warning him not to challenge his authority.
 Silver tries to prove his loyalty by renewing his pledge to expand Cobra Kai across the Valley, including buying the original Cobra Kai dojo.
-However, Silver lures Johnny into an ambush to demoralize Johnny's students, particularly Miguel.
-As Silver attempts to finish Johnny off, Kreese steps in and stops the fight, reminding Silver of their agreement that there would be no hostilities until the tournament.
+However, Kreese is taken aback when he discovers Silver has lured Johnny into an ambush to demoralize his students, particularly Miguel.
+As Silver attempts to finish Johnny off, Kreese steps in and stops the fight, reminding Silver of their agreement that there would be no hostilities until the tournament, to Silver’s dismay.

-At the tournament, Kreese apologizes to Johnny for Silver's actions, but Johnny rebuffs him and vows to defeat Cobra Kai.
+At the tournament, Kreese apologizes to Johnny for Silver's actions, but Johnny rebuffs him and vows to defeat Cobra Kai once and for all.
 During the final match between Tory and Sam, Silver encourages Tory to fight dirty to win, but Kreese remembers strangling Johnny after he lost to Daniel and encourages Tory to fight her own way instead, much to Silver's surprise.
 Tory wins her match against Sam, and Cobra Kai wins the tournament with the most points overall.
-However, unbeknownst to Kreese, Silver secretly bribed the referee to rig the match in Cobra Kai’s favor.
+However, unbeknownst to Kreese, Silver secretly bribed the referee to rig the match in Cobra Kai's favor.

 Celebrating at Silver's beach house, Silver thanks Kreese for pulling him out of retirement but accuses him of caring more about Johnny than restoring their old partnership.
 Silver tells Kreese that Johnny is his weakness before declaring Kreese as his own weakness.
-Kreese reminds Silver he saved his life in Vietnam, but Silver says he is no longer in debt to him and ends their friendship.
-Kreese is arrested by the police for aggravated assault and attempted murder in relation to Silver's attack on former adult Cobra Kai student Stingray when he asked to rejoin Cobra Kai after Kreese rejected him; Silver told him he could rejoin Cobra Kai if he blamed Kreese for the attack.
-As he is apprehended and taken away, Kreese swears revenge on Silver, who now has full control of Cobra Kai.
+Kreese reminds Silver he saved his life in Vietnam, but Silver says he is no longer in debt to him and ends their friendship by having him framed for Silver's assault against Stingray.
+Kreese is arrested by the police for aggravated assault and attempted murder in relation to Silver's attack on former adult Cobra Kai student Stingray when he asked to rejoin Cobra Kai after Kreese rejected him; Silver told him he could rejoin Cobra Kai if he falsely blamed Kreese for the attack.
+As he is apprehended and taken away, Kreese furiously swears revenge on Silver, who now has full control of Cobra Kai.